-Although newly built, John’s Camp takes guests back to a time when travel through Africa was intimate, authentic and uncomplicated in its comfort.
+Although newly renovated, John’s Camp takes guests back to a time when travel through Africa was intimate, authentic and uncomplicated in its comfort.
 Ten guests are accommodated in just five Meru style canvas tents, each with en-suite bathroom facilities, running water and an overhanging safari-style bucket shower.
 The tents are generously spaced along the floodplain adjacent to the Zambezi River to allow for quiet privacy and beautiful, secluded views.
-The main dining area is centrally located and positioned in thick shade for cool, unhurried lunches while the campfire overlooking the floodplain is the perfect spot for evening cocktails.
+The main dining area is centrally located and positioned in thick shade for cool, unhurried lunches while the campfire overlooking the floodplain is the perfect spot for evening sundowners.

 John’s camp brings the traditional values and romance of a bygone era right into the modern day, delivering an outstanding safari experience.